-- Buy your ticket online or buy it at the ticket office, and wait in line at the entrance.
+- Buy your skip-the-line ticket online or buy a normal ticket at the ticket office, and wait in line at the entrance.
 The price is 25 euro, but it includes the other museums around the Piazza, The Correr Museum, The National Archeological Museum, and the Marciana National Library “Sale Monumentali”.

 - Buy the Secret Itinerary Tour, and skip the line.
 The price is 28 euro, and it doesn’t include the other museums.
 They will give you an exact time when you have to show up.

 The secret Itinerary Tour is a guided tour where you see things you normally don’t… Like the cell of Casanova.
 It’s a beautiful way to get under the skin of the Palace and you’ll have a guide to ask all your questions to.
 If you only are interested in the Palace and not the other museums, then I would definitely recommend the tour.
 As would I if the lines to get in are long, and the sun is hot.

 There are reductions for over 65, under 14 (children under 6 are free), and students under 25.
 The Rolling Venice card for under 29 also entitles to reductions.